 On 6 March 2020, DES closed its Wheelchair and Seating Service at Woodville.
 DES has contacted all active clients using this service, giving them a choice of alternative providers.

 DES is also in the process of winding down its in-house equipment modification service for NDIS participants.
 We will advise participants how they can access these services directly with suppliers.

 DES Home Modifications Services, both minor and major, will be winding down over the next few months.
 DES has contacted participants with any home modifications they have in progress and provided options to transition these to other providers.

 If you have any questions about the changes DES is making to services, you can contact:

 Other Help Available

-The DES Services - Selection page on this website contains numerous supporting documents to assist providers in the assessment and selection of a variety of equipment and home modifications.
+The DES Services - Selection page on this website contains numerous supporting documents to assist providers in the assessment and selection of a variety of equipment.